shashwat1225/NLP244_Project/README.md

 Step 1:

-Run the generating_da_triples.py script in the KG Creation folder
+Run the generating_da_triples.py script in the da-kg-generation-scripts folder

 Step 2: